 Appropriate dress is the same as for class

-tobacco in any form will be allowed in the
+tobacco in any form will not be allowed in the

 The library respects the Tennessee Code, Title 10, Chapter 8, with regards to keeping patron records confidential with minimal exceptions.

 Don't worry.
 We'll walk you through the entire process.
 Apply now for free and then schedule a campus visit to experience something that pictures just can't capture.

 Whether you're just beginning your college journey or seeking your doctorate, take your next step here.

 Take advantage of the tight-knit community and unique opportunities by finding the club or organization where you will belong.